External Beam Radiotherapy for Dysphagia Palliation in Advanced Esophageal Cancer: A Prospective Study

 Abstract

-Materials and method: This was a single arm prospective clinical study conducted in a tertiary care hospital in northeast India.
-The study comprised of 57 esophageal cancer patients, ineligible for definitive treatment.
-The patients received EBRT of 30 Gy in 10 fractions over two weeks.
-Dysphagia was graded using Modified Takita’s grading system.
+Materials and Methods: This single-arm prospective clinical study was conducted at a tertiary care hospital in Northeast India.
+The study included 57 esophageal cancer patients ineligible for definitive treatment.
+Patients received EBRT of 30 Gy in 10 fractions over two weeks.
+Dysphagia was graded using the Modified Takita's grading system.
 Patients were followed up at one-month intervals after treatment to assess dysphagia and acute toxicity.

-Results: Out of 57 patients in the study, subjective dysphagia relief was seen in 82.45%.
-The median dysphagia score decreased from 3 to 2 at the end of the 3-month post treatment period. (p < .001).
-In terms of treatment-related toxicity, treatment was well tolerated.
+Results: Among 57 patients in the study, subjective dysphagia relief was observed in 82.45%.
+The median dysphagia score decreased from 3 to 2 at the end of the 3-month post-treatment period (p < .001).
+In terms of treatment-related toxicity, the treatment was well-tolerated.
 No grade 4-5 toxicity was encountered.
-The most commonly encountered toxicity was radiation esophagitis, which affected 15 patients (26.31%).
+The most common toxicity was radiation esophagitis, affecting 15 patients (26.31%).

-Conclusion: Radiation significantly improves dysphagia in esophageal cancer patients.
-It is an effective, non-invasive, and well-tolerated way to treat dysphagia in selected individuals with incurable esophageal cancer.
+Conclusion: Radiation can significantly improve dysphagia in esophageal cancer patients.
+It is suggested as an effective, non-invasive, and well-tolerated method for treating dysphagia in selected individuals with incurable esophageal cancer.

 Introduction